Samuel-DSP/Automated-File-Manager/README.md

 # Usage
 Run the file organiser with:
 <pre>python cli.py</pre>
-- It will monitor your sources folder(s) and move files automatically.
+- It will monitor your `sources` folders and move files automatically.
 - Open the Flask dashboard at http://127.0.0.1:5000 to see:
   - /health – API status
   - /recent – Last 10 moved files
-/stats – File counts per category
+  - /stats – File counts per category